Community in Action

 INVESTIGATOR: Loretta Erickson: North Middle School- Aurora Public Schools

 PROJECT SUMMARY- Students conducted air quality testing at North Middle School and Roxborough State Park.
 Students participated in a Virtual Lung Lab through the Denver Museum of Nature and Science.
-Students planed an asthma awareness week with different activities each day and presented a Solution Showcase proposing solutions that adversely affect air quality.
+Students planned an asthma awareness week with different activities each day and presented a Solution Showcase proposing solutions that adversely affect air quality.

 Clean Air for Schools: Engines Off!
 (CASEO)